-This document seeks to align Jireh Chrisitan School's special character and unique context with the intent of the New Zealand National Curriculum.
-It allows teachers the scope to design future classroom practice and planning.
-This curriculum document is a clear statement of what we deem important in education at Jireh Chrisitan School.
-It takes as its starting point a vision of our students as 'servant leaders in the Kingdom of God.'
-It includes a clear set of principles on which to base curriculum and school decision making around teaching and learning.
-It sets out values that are to be encouraged, modelled and explored.
-It defines five key competencies that are critical to sustained learning and effective participation in society as disciples of Jesus.
+- seeks to align Jireh Christian School's special character and unique context with the intent of the New Zealand National Curriculum. - allows teachers the scope to design future classroom practice and planning. - is a clear statement of what we deem important in education at Jireh Christian School. - takes as its starting point a vision of our students as 'servant leaders in the Kingdom of God.' - includes a clear set of principles on which to base curriculum and school decision making around teaching and learning. - sets out values that are to be encouraged, modelled and explored. - defines five key competencies that are critical to sustained learning and effective participation in society as disciples of Jesus.

-The Jirch Christian School Curriculum states succinctly what each learning area is about and how learning is structured.
+The Jireh Christian School Curriculum states succinctly what each learning area is about and how learning is structured.
 The eight learning areas are brought together through Special Character Education which reflects the school's integrated status.